erichosick/erichosick.github.com/_posts/2014-10-15-design-mechanisms-and-maps.md

   />
 </form>

 Instead of **pushing** values into a call-back function, we **pull** the result of the *add* algorithm.
-The difference is subtle but gives programmers more flexibility with their programs.
+The difference is subtle but gives programmers more flexibility with their programs while providing a consistent looking programming syntax.

 ## Basic Example Of Maps and Emitters